 After Twenty Years by O. Henry

-In After Twenty Years by O. Henry we have the theme of friendship, change, guilt and dedication.
+In After Twenty Years by O. Henry we have the theme of friendship, change, guilt and dedication or loyalty.
 Taken from his Selected Stories collection the story is narrated in the third person by an unnamed narrator and after reading the story the reader realises that Henry may be exploring the theme of friendship.
 Bob has kept his word twenty years after promising Jimmy that he would meet him at the old restaurant in New York.
 Such dedication suggests that Bob has never forgotten his friendship with Jimmy and it is possible that their friendship has had a deep impact on Bob’s life.
 As he is talking to the policeman (who in reality is Jimmy) there is a strong sense of camaraderie between Bob and Jimmy.
 Even if Bob tends to think that Jimmy may not have progressed in life.
 Though he has no real reason to believe this and is basing his opinion on Jimmy’s life from twenty years ago.
 This may be important as Bob is not allowing Jimmy the opportunity to change judging him on past experiences.
 It may also be significant that the setting of the story is night time as by setting the story in the dark Henry may be attempting to mirror the setting with Bob’s knowledge of what Jimmy might be doing now.
 Bob in reality is very much in the dark about Jimmy’s life.
 Something that becomes clearer to the reader near the end of the story.

 Another interesting aspect of the story is the fact that Bob considers that between him and Jimmy it is himself who might have prospered rather than Jimmy.
 This idea is not based on any strong foundation rather it is no more than an opinion based again on Jimmy’s past.
 Bob doesn’t appear to be able to see that a person (Jimmy) might actually change over the passing of time.
 If anything Bob appears to be stuck in a sense of nostalgia when it comes to his relationship with Jimmy.
 Though it may be true that both men where friends when they were younger.
 Bob can’t seem to imagine that Jimmy might have made some progress in his life over the last twenty years.
 It may also be important that Bob when talking to the cop (Jimmy) praises his own achievements and suggests that those who live in New York may be somewhat paralyzed or lacking in the ability to change their lives.
 Bob throughout his conversation with the cop focuses more on himself than he does on anybody else.
 Though he is being nostalgic he does not have the same confidence in Jimmy’s ability to change as much as he has in his own.